auchung/seasonal-recipes/README.md

 > Can we predict a recipe’s average rating using features available at the time of submission?

 This prediction task builds directly on our initial question about what characteristics are associated with highly rated recipes.
-Instead of simply analyzing correlations, we aim to build a model that **predicts `avg_rating`**, a continuous value.
+Instead of simply analyzing correlations, we aim to build a model that predicts `avg_rating`.

 ---